jewelsofthought/neshama/site/posts/tol/old/network_examples.md

 ## Political/Economic

 ### Instance 7.
-Economic networks.
+Economic networks

 Markets can be viewed as a huge directed multi-relational network.
 Companies, firms, financial institutions, governments play the role of nodes.
 Links symbolize different interactions between them, for instance purchases and sales or financial loaning, and the weight of the links captures the value of the transaction.

-### Model of the Sovereign entity.
+### Model of the Sovereign entity

 (See notes accompanying discourse on TOL).

 The corporation is becoming a model of a sovereign entity.
-Though it is become “para-governmental” and is not guided by any other imperative than to survive and increase itself.
-It is a bit animal like, eat and reproduce – though as we all know that its food is not organic, but economic – lacking the “higher” skills of judgement, morality, social consciousness, etc.
+Though it is become "para-governmental" and is not guided by any other imperative than to survive and increase itself.
+It is a bit animal like, eat and reproduce – though as we all know that its food is not organic, but economic – lacking the "higher" skills of judgement, morality, social consciousness, etc.

 That is one of the main reasons that we are speaking about it in terms of a nation, a nation being an entity that has a government, as a managing body, that is answerable to the members of the nation.

 What if we declared this network a Sovereign entity with citizens, laws, codes of behaviour, etc?
 Just as the Jewish culture has created a culture that is in essence a sovereign nation.

 I choose the concept of a nation, because our web has aspects of a nation, and that is why I sometimes speak of it as a community too.
-There are ways of “joining”, i.e. becoming a “citizen” of this nation; modes of behaviour required as well as ethical and moral imperatives’ embedded in the social fabric.)
+There are ways of "joining", i.e. becoming a "citizen" of this nation; modes of behaviour required as well as ethical and moral imperatives' embedded in the social fabric.)

-#### Example: UN decade of the child.
+#### Example: UN decade of the child

 In order to enable the voice of the children to be heard, the UN allowed a representative with full nation status to sit on the UN to speak for the rights of the children.